-We’ve chosen to break down our top 30 jobs (actual jobs, pulled from actual job listing found on job websites during the month of December 2016) for those who love to work with animals based on the educational requirements to secure such a job.
-We hope you enjoy.
+This is why…we’ve chosen to break down our top 30 jobs (actual jobs, pulled from actual job listings) for those who love to work with animals based on the educational requirements to secure such a job.
+And these are not all simply the best weekend jobs or top college student jobs.
+Many of these opportunities can be a part-time job, full time work or even turned into your own business.

+Yes, not a shocker, I am sure.
+But think about it.
 Do you enjoy walking your dog?
 Are you physically fit to walk for several hours a day handling several dogs at a time?
-If so, there’s a really good chance you could earn up to $30.00 an hour doing it!
+If so, there’s a really good chance you could earn up to $30 an hour doing it!

 Plus, this job is simply going to require that you be: